rust-minidump/rust-minidump/README.md

 ## [minidump-dump](minidump/src/bin/minidump_dump.rs)

-(currently private to this project)
+(currently private to this project, may be removed in favour of just making it another possible output type of minidump-stackwalk.)

 A CLI dumper of the minidump's raw contents.